choresh/nestjs-query-simple-website/docs/codeDocs/interfaces/DatoPropOptions.md

 • `Optional` **type**: () => `any`

-The type of the property.
+The type of the property (how it exists at MongoDB, and how it exposed at GraphQL).

 #### Type declaration

 ▸ (): `any`

-The type of the property.
+The type of the property (how it exists at MongoDB, and how it exposed at GraphQL).

 ##### Returns